Will AI Replace Market Research Analysts?

 Will AI replace market research analysts?βΎ

-What market research skills are most valuable in 2026?βΎ
+What market research skills are hardest to automate?βΎ

 Is market research a good career in 2026?βΎ